 Yep.
 I used to buy petrol at my local Shell/Coles Express most of the time from habit.
 But then I realised

-that a number of Woolworths service stations I'd often drive past, had prices 3-4 cents or more
+that a number of Woolworths service stations I'd often drive past, had prices 3-4 cents per litre or more

 so I don't use that service station much anymore either.

 The Petrol Spy fuel app is a handy app, but it is best used in conjunction with other apps.

 I use Petrol Spy in the following way.

 To see the lowest prices in an area, or across all of Melbourne, I open Petrol Spy, press the zoom out button (the minus sign) a couple of times.
 Wait between each press otherwise you may get a "too many" message appear.
 Now you see all the area, or all of Melbourne.
 Then press the list icon at the top left, which then shows the list of petrol stations starting from the lowest price.

 Once I have a price that is of interest, I then crosscheck the price when I can using the Woolworths Petrol app or the 7 Eleven Fuel app.